Professional Clogged Sink Repair in Houston

 - Hydro-Jetting Machine– If your plumbing technician has performed a drain cleaning with a motorized auger and had no success, they will perform a video inspection of your sewer lines.
 If a blockage is detected further down your sewer line, hydro-jetting service is often recommended.Hydro-jetting machines use high-pressure water jets to blast away debris in your sewer lines from the inside.
 The hydro-jetting process is so thorough it restores your drain and sewer pipes to like-new condition.

-Avoid the unnecessary and unhealthy hassle and get your drain clog cleared adequately by calling Nick’s Plumbing and Air Conditioning Services.
+Avoid the unnecessary and unhealthy hassle and get your drain clog cleared adequately by calling Nick’s Plumbing Service.
 Our fully trained, licensed plumbing technicians have been clearing drain clogs in Houston since 1979, and our stellar word of mouth and online reputation speaks to the quality of our work!

 If you have any questions or need a cost evaluation or second opinion on any drain cleaning maintenance or repair service, call us today.